 POEM: Free Will Compelling

-I find the of very compelling.
+I find the experience of free will very compelling.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.